riskframe/ai-rmm/framework/measure-2.6.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.6
-## Measure 2.6: The AI system is evaluated regularly for safety risks – as identified in the map function.
+> The AI system is evaluated regularly for safety risks – as identified in the map function.
 The AI system to be deployed is demonstrated to be safe, its residual negative risk does not exceed the risk tolerance, and it can fail safely, particularly if made to operate beyond its knowledge limits.
-Safety metrics reflect system reliability and robustness, real-time monitoring, and response times for AI system failures.
+Safety metrics reflect system reliability and robustness, real-time monitoring, and response times for AI system failures. [@playbook]

 ### Measure 2.6.1.
 Establish a Safety Risk Evaluation Framework.